What To Do When You Receive a Notice to Prepare for Your Citizenship Exam

 Can you reschedule an exam?

 Yes.
-Once you receive the actual invitation for the exam, it will contain instructions on how to reschedule, which we summarized here: If you are unable to attend the exam you need to notify the CIC Call Centre, to get a new exam scheduled as soon as possible.
-If you miss the exam you need to contact the CIC call centre within 60 days of the date of the exam, or your application will be closed, and you have to provide an "acceptable reason for missing the exam", which would be health issues of yourself or relatives, or work-related travel.
+Once you receive the actual invitation for the exam, it will contain instructions on how to reschedule, which we summarized here: If you are unable to attend the exam you need to notify the IRCC Call Centre, to get a new exam scheduled as soon as possible.
+If you miss the exam you need to contact the IRCC call centre within 60 days of the date of the exam, or your application will be closed, and you have to provide an "acceptable reason for missing the exam", which would be health issues of yourself or relatives, or work-related travel.
 This procedure applies to either a first exam, a second exam (in the event that you have failed the first one) or an interview with a judge (if you failed both exams before, or one is scheduled for you instead of a written test).

 How to prepare for the exam?